Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/numeric_input.rst

    the whole number editing will be canceled, going back to usual transform with mouse.
 Next/previous Component :kbd:`Tab`, :kbd:`Ctrl-Tab`
-   To enter numeric values for multiple axes, use :kbd:`Tab` or :kbd:`Ctrl-Tab`. e.g. To move an object, one unit on all three axes press: :kbd:`G 1` and :kbd:`Tab 1` and :kbd:`Tab 1`.
+   To enter numeric values for multiple axes, use :kbd:`Tab` or :kbd:`Ctrl-Tab`.
+   E.g. To move an object, one unit on all three axes press: :kbd:`G 1` and :kbd:`Tab 1` and :kbd:`Tab 1`.

 Non-number Inputs